Maher4Ever/guard-phpunit/README.md

 Guard::PHPUnit [![Build Status](https://secure.travis-ci.org/Maher4Ever/guard-phpunit.png)](http://travis-ci.org/Maher4Ever/guard-phpunit) [![Dependency Status](https://gemnasium.com/Maher4Ever/guard-phpunit.png?branch=master)](https://gemnasium.com/Maher4Ever/guard-phpunit)
 ==============

-PHPUnit guard allows to automatically & intelligently launch tests when files are modified.
+Guard-phpunit allows you to automatically run [PHPUnit][6] tests when sources are modified.
+It helps with integrating test-driven development (TDD) into your development process: Just launch guard-phpunit before you start working and it will notify you about the status of your tests!

-Tested on MRI Ruby (1.8.7, 1.9.2, 1.9.3), REE and Rubinius.
+*Note*: Although guard-phpunit should work with any PHP version PHPUnit supports, it has only been tested on PHP 5.3.8 and 5.4.4.

 Install
 -------
 Please be sure to have [Ruby][1] running on your machine.
 The latest versions of Ruby come with a packages-manger called Gem.
 Gem can be used to install various packages, including PHPUnit guard.